 “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go.”

-Reading has been shown to help with fluid intelligence (the ability to reason and solve problems) as well as emotional intelligence – meaning you make smarter decisions about yourself and those around you.
+A study published in the ‘Child Development’ journal in 2014 found that children with better reading skills by the age of 7 had higher scores on IQ tests than those with weaker skills.
+Reading has also been shown to help with fluid intelligence (the ability to reason and solve problems), as well as emotional intelligence – meaning you make smarter decisions about yourself and those around you.

 Diving into a good book will often expose you to new vocabulary – especially for children.
 This is why children who read more usually perform better on general tests of intelligence; by learning new things through understanding new vocabulary.

 How does reading improve focus and concentration?